Table of Contents

 But if they go to your home page and they see a hall of fame photo on top and also a little bit of information about the hotel, for example for a hotel site, that would be fine.

 So it’s not purely that the content optimization has to be above the fold.
 But… some of the content has to be.”

-Following the Google Hummingbird update, Google began making a move away from using keywords in title and headings to try to guess what content was about using the right important words.
+Following the Google Hummingbird update, Google began making a move away from using keywords in titles and headings to try to guess what content was about using the right important words.

 Google can now rely on natural language processing to understand the topic of the page and how it might relate to a search query even if the keywords aren’t present in the query.